Here are the techniques for installing the recording equipment in the nest:

-The new nest installed in the winter 2016-2017 visible in the photo below (in open position) was designed with 2 openings, identified in red (up and back) to place the webcam.
+The new nest installed in the winter 2016-2017 visible in the photo below (in open position) was designed with 2 openings, identified in red (top and back) to place the webcam.

-In 2017, there was only one I.P. webcam (Edimax IC 3110W) that allowed the nest to be tracked in real time.
+In 2017, there was only one I.P. webcam (Edimax IC 3110W) that allowed the nest to be watched in real time.

-The broadcast server that was used this year is IPcamLive, this one connects to the Internet modem in order to recover the video of the webcam and diffuses This image more widely: this means that it allows to broadcast the webcam live to an unlimited number of People simultaneously.
+The broadcast server that was used this year was IPcamLive, this one connected to the Internet modem in order to recover the video of the webcam and to broadcast this pictures more widely: this meant that it allowed to broadcast the live webcam to an unlimited number of people simultaneously.

-This paid service (30 €/mois/webcam) also allows to archive 1 image of the nest every 2 minutes.
+This paid service (30 €/mois/webcam) also allowed to archive 1 picture of the nest every 2 minutes.

 Until the end of 2017, the site was administered with the Macromedia Dreamweaver 8 (Adobe) program.